 The Kruger National Park is one of the largest game reserves in Africa and home to more species of wildlife than any reserve in Africa.
 Bordering the park are many wildlife concessions with superb game lodges and viewing.

-Best known is the world famous Sabi Sands, followed by The Timbavati and the Klaserie to name but a few.
+Best known is the world-famous Sabi Sands, followed by The Timbavati and the Klaserie to name but a few.
 With so much choice, choosing your safari can be daunting.
-That is where we can assist and guide you with expert advise.
+That is where we can assist and guide you with expert advice.

 Johannesburg is the commercial heart of South Africa and the countries financial hub.
 Sandton City is one of the largest shopping centers in Africa.
 Johannesburg is South Africa’s premier style and fashion destination.
 Here we recommend that you include a day tour, to walk through South Africa’s history in the steps of Nelson Mandela.
 One can also do a tour to The Cradle of Humankind World Heritage Site.

 North West of Johannesburg, this ancient area of plummeting mountain gorges, clear streams, and rolling bushveld is home to a range of excellent accommodation and game lodges.